Discover Turkey's Hidden Gem: A Comprehensive Trabzon Travel Guide

 Perched high on a cliff in the Altındere National Park, the Sumela Monastery is a must-see attraction for any visitor to Trabzon.
 Founded in the 4th century, this Greek Orthodox monastery offers breathtaking views of the surrounding forests and mountains.
-The monastery features beautiful frescoes and a unique cave church, making it a fascinating destination for history and art enthusiasts.
+The sanctuary features beautiful frescoes and a unique cave church, making it a fascinating destination for history and art enthusiasts.

-Built in 1913 as a summer residence for a wealthy Greek merchant, the Atatürk Pavilion is an elegant example of early 20th-century architecture.
+Built-in 1913 as a summer residence for a wealthy Greek merchant, the Atatürk Pavilion is an elegant example of early 20th-century architecture.
 The pavilion was later gifted to Mustafa Kemal Atatürk, the founder of modern Turkey, who used it as a residence during his visits to Trabzon.
 Today, the pavilion serves as a museum, showcasing period furnishings and personal belongings of Atatürk.